dori-master-game-dev/Loli-Bot/README.md

 # Loli Bot

-A discord bot made for [Dori Mains](https://discord.gg/dori) discord server.
+A discord bot made for discord servers.